ea225mw/1dv610-lab-3-app/README.md

 ## Testing

 The testing of the application has been done manually.
-A test report can be found [here](docs/testreport20251119.md).
+The latest test report can be found [here](docs/testreport20251119.md).